 The Australian Music Therapy Association Inc. (AMTA™) is the professional organisation that registers individual music therapists who have completed an AMTA™ accredited course of study.
 In 2004, the membership of AMTA™ voted to implement a program of Continuing Professional Development (CPD) as a requirement for ongoing registration.
-The CPD Program was implemented in August 2004.
+The CPD Program was implemented in August 2004, and revised in 2020.

 A process of continuing education is a common expectation of allied health professions in Australia.
 It is a “benchmark” now being applied by such agencies such as government bodies and insurance companies to confirm the accountability of professionals and to ensure the maintenance of professional standards.

 AMTA™ also instigated the CPD Program to help focus, encourage and support the work of RMTs in committing to and maintaining their continuing education and professional development following graduation.

 To maintain your membership, 40 CPD points need to be accrued in each 2 year period.

 Evidence needs to be provided from CPD Category 1 and 2 other Categories:

 Category 1 – Mandatory – CPD online tutorial

 Documentation required for appropriate evidence is as follows:

 Rationale for CPD